-- Add 2 μl of the substrate stock solution to 18 μl of protein sample containing a SNAP-tag fusion protein in an appropriate buffer (see notes).
+- 1. Add 2 μl of the substrate stock solution to 18 μl of protein sample containing a SNAP-tag fusion protein in an appropriate buffer (see notes).
 Mix well by pipetting up and down several times. - 2.
-Incubate in the dark for 30 minutes at 37°C. - Add an appropriate volume of concentrated SDS-PAGE sample buffer and proceed with sample preparation and SDS-PAGE according to the gel manufacturer's instructions. - After the gel is run, you should immediately take a fluorescent image using a UV-transilluminator and an appropriate camera (Polaroid or digital).
-The dye is well suited for 360 nm excitation.
-The fluorescence is an intense blue. - After fluorescent imaging, standard fixing and staining protocols can be used to detect the non-fluorescent proteins.
+Incubate in the dark for 20 minutes at room temperature. - 3.
+Add an appropriate volume of concentrated SDS-PAGE sample buffer and proceed with sample preparation and SDS-PAGE according to the gel manufacturer's instructions. - 4.
+After the gel is run, immediately take a fluorescent image using a laser scanner with 488 nm excitation or a UV-transilluminator and an appropriate camera (Polaroid or digital).
+Excitation at 488 nm will give the best results.
+The fluorescence is an intense green.

+5. After fluorescent imaging, standard fixing and staining protocols can be used to detect the non-fluorescent proteins.